ashnasainu/EMBEDDED-C-PIC16F877A/README.md

 - **CALCULATOR** - Implementation of a basic calculator using a 4x4 keypad and 16x2 LCD with a PIC16F887A microcontroller.It allows to enter two numbers and an operator (`+`, `-`, `*`, `/`) to display the result on the LCD.

+-**RTC** - This project writes a time value to the RTC (DS1307) using I2C, reads it back, and displays it on a 16x2 LCD.